 - Probation students who have not previously earned a "C" or higher in IDS 1150 must enroll in this class.
 Registration for IDS 1150 will be facilitated by the CFSS staff and is mandatory.

 - Participation in "Making the Grade" workshop(s)

 - Consultation with the student's academic advisor

-Students on academic probation who fail to comply with the ARP will meet personally with the Associate Vice President for Academic Affairs/Director of the Center for Student Success.
+Students on academic probation who fail to comply with the ARP will meet personally with the Associate Vice President for Academic Affairs.